fxstein/GoProX/AI_INSTRUCTIONS.md

 - **For non-interactive runs**, add `--auto-confirm` or `--dry-run` flags to avoid prompts.
 - **If `unbuffer` is not available**, use `stdbuf -oL` as fallback: `stdbuf -oL ./goprox [options] | cat`

+## GitHub CLI Environment Issues (CRITICAL)

+- **If GitHub CLI (`gh`) commands fail with errors like "head: |: No such file or directory" or similar malformed command errors**, immediately check the `PAGER` environment variable.
+- **The issue is likely caused by an incorrectly set PAGER variable** that contains malformed commands or pipe characters.
+- **Diagnosis**: Run `echo $PAGER` to check the current value.
+If it contains pipes (`|`) or malformed commands, this is the problem.
+- **Solution**: Unset the PAGER variable: `unset PAGER`
+- **Root cause**: This typically happens when PAGER gets set to invalid values during testing or debugging sessions.
+- **Prevention**: Be careful when setting environment variables for testing - avoid setting PAGER to complex commands with pipes.
+- **Verification**: After unsetting PAGER, test GitHub CLI commands to confirm they work properly.
+- **CRITICAL**: You MUST fix any shell environment problems you encounter and MUST NOT ignore or mask them.
+Shell environment issues can cause cascading failures and must be resolved at the root cause.

 ## Logging and Debug Output Requirements

 - **MANDATORY**: Always use the structured logger module (`scripts/core/logger.zsh`) for all output, including debug information.